Brnbt/portfolio/README.md

 ---

-## 🔍 À propos
+## 🔍 Description
-Ce portfolio est conçu pour présenter mes projets, mes compétences techniques, mon parcours académique et les services que je propose.
+This portfolio is designed to present my projects, my technical skills, my academic background and the services I offer.
-Il a pour objectif de donner une vue d’ensemble professionnelle de mon profil et de mes réalisations.
+It aims to provide a professional overview of my profile and my achievements.

 ---

 ## Technologies
-Ce projet utilise les technologies suivantes :
+This project uses the following technologies:
 - HTML, CSS, JavaScript
-- PHP (pour certaines parties dynamiques)
+- PHP (for certain dynamic parts)
-- Déploiement : GitHub Pages
+- Deployment: GitHub Pages
-- Système de versionnage : Git
+- Versioning system: Git

 <p align="right">(<a href="#readme-top">back to top</a>)</p>